suzaku-io/boopickle/README.md

 If your data contains a lot of (non-repeating) strings, then BooPickle performance is not so hot (depending on browser) as it has to do
 UTF-8 coding itself.
 Several browsers provide a `TextDecoder` interface to do this efficiently, but it's still not as fast as with `JSON.parse`.
-On other browsers, BooPickle relies on Scala.js implementation for coding UTF-8.
+On other browsers, BooPickle relies on Scala.js' implementation for coding UTF-8.

+Under Scala.js BooPickle depends indirectly on [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) because direct ByteBuffers are implemented with typed arrays.
+These may not be available on all JS platforms (most notably Node.js, which has its own Buffers, and IE versions 9 and below).

 ## Internal details

 To be documented